Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Summary and Outlook

 We end this work with some open questions: \begin{enumerate}[1.] \item Strong-to-weak SSB of higher-form symmetry: A topologically ordered state can be understood as the spontaneous symmetry breaking of some higher-form symmetry \cite{Gaiotto_2015, Wen_2019}.
 Then what about the SW-SSB of higher-form symmetry?
 This question will be addressed in a forthcoming work \cite{Zhang_2024_higher}.

 \item Ground state SSB comes with many dynamical features, such as Anderson tower and Goldstone modes (if the symmetry is continuous).
 It is natural to ask whether SW-SSB has similar dynamical consequences, for example in Lindbladian dynamics.
-Two prior works \cite{OgunnaikeFeldmeierLee2023, Ma:2024kma} addressed this issue partially, but a general picture is still lacking at this point.
+Two prior works \cite{OgunnaikeFeldmeierLee2023, Ma:2024kma} addressed this issue partially, but a general picture is still lacking at this point. {In particular, a follow-up work \cite{huang2024hydro} showed that the Goldstone mode of U(1) SW-SSB can be identified as the diffusive hydrodynamic mode, using Schwinger-Keldysh effective field theory.}

 \item Conventional SSB features various topological defects, such as domain walls, vortices, and skyrmions.
 A natural avenue for future work is to consider whether SW-SSB can have similar defects and to explore the consequences of such defects.